olibartfast/multi_object_tracking/README.md

 # Multi-Object Tracking

-This repository is designed to wrap and test multiple object trackers, beginning with SORT, BoTSORT, and ByteTrack.
+This repository is designed to wrap and test [multi-object trackers](https://paperswithcode.com/task/multi-object-tracking), beginning with SORT, BoTSORT, and ByteTrack.
 The core code is adapted from the referenced implementations below.
 ByteTrack is integrated directly using the `FetchContent` command in `CMakeLists`.
 For the BoTSORT project, the original ReID TensorRT model inference backend has been replaced with an ONNX Runtime implementation.

 ## Dependencies